kamilKrygier/afiliate_plugin/README.md

 ### What those attributes do

-Each attribute filters the products that are fetched from the sixsilver.pl API.
+Each attribute filters the products that are fetched from the yourdomain.com API.
 For instance, `stock_status=instock` only fetches products that are in stock, while `category=143` only fetches products that belong to category 143.

 ### What type of values it accepts